 Understanding your policy – be it for your vehicle(s), home, business, etc. – can help ensure there are no unexpected surprises, in the event you need to activate your insurance policy.

 If a natural disaster strikes, don’t be caught off-guard, assuming you have coverage for certain things.
 If you’re worried about what coverage you have for overland water (flood), check your home policy.
 If you want to know if your vehicle is protected against fire, check your auto policy.
 If you want to know the coverage your small business equipment has, check your commercial policy.
+In addition, if you happen to own a cottage out in the wilderness, you might wanna consider why you would need cottage insurance in Ontario.

 If you need to update or change your policy, or just want clarification on your coverage, be sure to reach out to your insurance broker/provider.
 Natural disasters are hard enough to deal with.
 Do not add the pain of misunderstanding to the heartache.